Amankumar0152/Spring-Framework/README.md

 ---

+### 💫 About Me
+- 🌱 I love learning and building web applications
+- ✨ Currently working on projects about environment & awareness
+- 🎯 Interested in Java, Spring Boot, Frontend & API development
+- 📚 Always exploring new technologies to grow

 ## 🗄️ What is JPA (Java Persistence API)?

 **JPA** is a specification that allows you to manage relational data in Java applications.